 How to Handle Alcohol in the Workplace

 - Are you struggling with alcohol dependence in the workplace?

 The consequences of alcohol use in the workplace are significant: lost productivity increased health care costs, workplace injuries, and violence.
 Fortunately, there are ways those who are struggling with alcohol dependence can get the help they need.
 Many companies have Employee Assistance Programs (EAPs), which provide a highly effective way to deal with this issue.
 These programs are in place to help employees deal with personal problems that might adversely impact their job performance, health, and well-being.
 An EAP can help those struggling with alcohol abuse by referrals to treatment, workplace substance abuse education programs, and confidential screening among other services.

 Many employers are adopting health and wellness programs that emphasize that alcohol and drug use is not condoned in the workplace.
 These programs help remove the stigma against seeking help and telling employees they can seek treatment confidentially without jeopardizing their jobs.
 By encouraging and supporting treatment, employers can dramatically assist in reducing the impact of alcohol use in the workplace, while reducing their costs.

 Are You Struggling With Addiction?
 Call Palm Beach Institute

-Alcoholism affects all facets of your life, and without experienced and professional help you can lose everything that you worked so hard to achieve and maintain.
-Palm Beach Institute is one of the premier drug and alcohol rehab facilities in Florida, and for over 40 years we have helped thousands break the cycle of addiction and help them reclaim their lives.
-With effective drug treatment programs, medical detox services, family programs and top-quality aftercare programs, PBI provides a full continuum of care that addresses the mind, body, and spirit of each client.
+Alcoholism affects all facets of your life and without experienced and professional help you can lose everything that you worked so hard to achieve and maintain.
+The Palm Beach Institute (PBI) is one of the premier drug and alcohol rehab facilities in Florida, and, for more than 40 years, we have helped thousands break the cycle of addiction and help them reclaim their lives.